IMPORTANT: I DO NOT OFFER B1 IN 14 DAYS ANYMORE. THE PROJECT HAS COME TO AN END.

 Yesterday I picked up Ewelina’s German B1 exam results.
 They felt sorry for having Ewelina missed the exam by 10 points.
 I smiled as I knew that she had achieved something incredible nevertheless as she had only learned German for 14 days of which 4 days she couldn’t work fully or even at all and had only had 30h of instruction.
-See her reaction to the results when I showed them to her in this video:

 Let me explain the results of the test to you that you see above (click here to see Ewelina’s certificate).
 To pass you need to pass two individually tested parts: a written and an oral exam.
 To pass each part you have to achieve a certain minimum amount of points. (click here to see the rule in original)

 Ewelina has reached 125,5 points in the written part but would have needed 135 points to pass that part.
 The “Sprachbausteine” which is a really tough exercise for anyone taking that exam and the writing which we calculated to be the weakest part were the only parts where she failed.
 Her reading skills (60%) and listening skills (73%) were more than sufficient and the oral exam she passed also with an overall score of 84%.
 If she took the German B1 exam again she wouldn’t have to redo the oral part.